cujojs/wire/docs/components.md

 ### Why is childContext a Promise?

-Due to the [[parent-child relationship between contexts|contexts]], a child cannot finish until its parent has finished wiring.
+Due to the [parent-child relationship between contexts](concepts.md#contexts), a child cannot finish until its parent has finished wiring.
 When using the wire factory, the *current* context is the parent.
 Since it is *currently* being wired, it has not finished (obviously!), and the child context created by the wire factory cannot finish.
 So the wire factory returns a promise for the child context.

 So, to use components in the child context from the parent, you must wait for the promise to resolve.
 The promise is a [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A "Promises/A - CommonJS Spec Wiki") compliant promise, so you can use its then() method: